Skip to main content

 Olivia Macaron Cherry Blossom Flavors

 To prolong your Parisian promenade, Brasserie Liberté has perfected the art of brunches and happy hours on their corner patio on Prospect Street.
 Visit La Bonne Vache, or “The Good Cow,” for an approachable French-style burger (beef OR fish) created by Rob Aikens of Le Diplomate fame.
-On a quiet stretch of P Street, diners can wander over to Apéro for a cozy French coffee, relaxed meal or evening of caviar and champagne.
-For a more exclusive experience, venture to the second floor of the historic home to try out Apéro’s “quirky” counterpart La Bohème
+On a quiet stretch of P Street, diners can savor a cozy coffee, an intimate French meal or an elevated evening of caviar and champagne at Apéro, named "best wine program of the year" by RAMW, the DC area's restaurant association.
+For a more exclusive experience, venture to the second floor of the historic home to try out Apéro’s “quirky” counterpart La Bohème, whose decor and menu reflect rotating themes from Tim Burton to Shakespeare.

 Georgetown’s restaurant scene has incredible offerings to transport you beyond la métropole, too.
 At Villa Yara, sample colorful Lebanese mezza and cocktails in an equally exquisite patio oasis, complete with a running fountain and patterned tile.
 If you’re in search of another hidden treasure, duck into Cady’s Alley for Kyojin, where each sushi offering is a small work of art.